 - Let’s fund the education of at least one poor child in our lifetime.

-- Let’s inform the nearest NGO when we see child beggars at traffic signals, or children employed in tea stalls and roadside eateries.
+- Let’s inform the nearest NGO when we see child beggars at traffic signals or children employed in tea stalls and roadside eateries.

 Every child, whether yours or mine, whether rich or poor, is the same.
-Then why is it that the poor children have to lose their childhood because of poverty.
+Then why is it that the poor children have to lose their children because of poverty.
 Let’s join hands.
 Let’s help the children of India.
 For in doing so, we will be helping the progress and development of the nation.